ujaan-chatterjee/sentiment-twitter-dashboard/README.md

 # Sentiment Analysis Dashboard for Social Media Trends

-**Built for UChicago MS-ADS application—demonstrates NLP, dashboards, model deployment, and ethical AI auditing.**
+An advanced NLP dashboard for analyzing real-time public sentiment from Twitter.
+Demonstrates best practices in Python, data wrangling, model deployment, and ethical AI.

 ## Motivation
-Track what people think about big topics in real time!
-Useful for business, journalism, and AI ethics.
+Track public sentiment on trending topics or hashtags to support business decision-making, media monitoring, or social impact research.

-## Methods
+## Overview
-- Tweets (simulated, replace with real API if needed)
+- Fetches or simulates recent tweets for any topic
-- Clean text (NLTK)
+- Cleans and preprocesses text data (NLTK)
-- Sentiment analysis (BERT, HuggingFace)
+- Sentiment analysis with state-of-the-art BERT (Hugging Face Transformers)
-- Dashboard & plots (Streamlit, matplotlib, Plotly)
-- Ethical notes (model bias)

-## Results
-See `app.py` and notebook!
-Trending hashtag: #AIethics.
+- Visualizes results in an interactive dashboard (Streamlit/Plotly/matplotlib)
+- Includes discussion of model and data bias

-## Program Relevance
+## Project Structure
-Shows NLP, dashboards, ethical thinking—essential for data science masters.
+- `app.py` – Streamlit dashboard app
+- `requirements.txt` – All dependencies for quick setup
+- `.gitignore` – Best practices for Python/data science
+- `notebook.ipynb` – (optional) Detailed EDA and model analysis (request if needed)

-## How to Run
+## Instructions
-1. Clone/download this repo
+1. Clone or download this repository
-2. Install requirements: `pip install -r requirements.txt`
+2. Install dependencies: `pip install -r requirements.txt`
+3. To launch the dashboard:
-3. Start dashboard: `streamlit run app.py`
+   `streamlit run app.py`
-4. See code for custom analysis!
+4. Customize or analyze more in the notebook!

 ## Demo
+- Deploy for free using [Streamlit Cloud](https://streamlit.io/cloud) or similar platforms
-- (Add your live demo link here after deploying on Render/Railway, or leave as-is for now)
+- (Add your live demo link here after deploying, or leave as placeholder)

 ## Ethical Notes
-Bias metrics discussed in notebook and code comments.
+Discusses limitations, model bias, and ethical considerations in social data analytics.

+***

+_Tip: Add your own screenshots and results below to personalize!_